dinesh-s-15/react-mailbox/README.md

 ```
 This will start the development server on localhost:3000.
 Open your web browser and navigate to http://localhost:3000 to view the demo page.

+## Approach

+- Structured the React Application based on the design provided.
+- Implemented components for each elements as per the design.
+- Used CSS to style the components to closely match the provided screen.
+- Incorporated toggle icon to enable users to switch between light and dark themes.
+- Adjusted the CSS properties to implement dark theme to replicate the design.